Common heritage of humanity: Core conceptual components

-Maltese Ambassador Arvid Pardo, one of the founders of the common heritage of humanity concept under international law, has claimed that it challenges the "structural relationship between rich and poor countries" and amounts to a "revolution not merely in the law of the sea, but also in international relations".
+Former Maltese Ambassador Arvid Pardo, one of the founders of the common heritage of humanity concept under international law, has claimed that it challenges the "structural relationship between rich and poor countries" and represents a "revolution not merely in the law of the sea, but also in international relations".
 One of the main architects of the principle under international space law has claimed that it is "the most important legal principle achieved by man throughout thousands of years during which law has existed as the regulating element of social exchange".
 This praise relates to the fact that international law in the common heritage of humanity principle is seeking to protect, respect and fulfill the interests of human beings independently of any politically motivated sovereign state; the concept covering all humans wherever they are living, as well as future generations.

-Frakes has identified five core components of the Common Heritage of Humanity concept.
+Jennifer Frakes has identified five core components of the Common Heritage of Humanity concept.
 First, there can be no private or public appropriation; no one legally owns common heritage spaces.
 Second, representatives from all nations must manage resources contained in such a territorial or conceptual area on behalf of all since a commons area is considered to belong to everyone; this practically necessitating a special agency to coordinate shared management.
 Third, all nations must actively share with each other the benefits acquired from exploitation of the resources from the commons heritage region, this requiring restraint on the profit-making activities of private corporate entities; this linking the concept to that of global public good.
 Fourth, there can be no weaponry or military installations established in territorial commons areas.
 Fifth, the commons should be preserved for the benefit of future generations, and to avoid a "tragedy of the commons" scenario.
 Academic claims have been made that where the principle requires the establishment of an international resource management regime, prior to establishment of such a regime a moratorium on resource exploitation should be enforced.
 Such a position does not appear to have been supported by most states during the respective drafting negotiations.